mahmon/visual-timetable-app/README.md

 # VisualTimetable

-## A visual timetable application designed to help ASD children with transitions at school.</b>
+**A visual timetable application designed to help ASD children with transitions at school**

-*Student ID - mur17004251*

 This Android app was developed as part of my dissertation and final project for a BSc in Computing and Internet Technologies.
 The project aim was to develop a digital ‘visual timetable’ application, embracing the distinctive features offered by mobile apps, to alleviate transition anxieties experienced by ASD children.